 Cabo da Roca: Atlantic Vistas from the ‘End of Europe’

 Between Sintra and Lisbon lies Cabo da Roca, which is famous for being the westernmost point of the European mainland.
-The rocky cape is a 30 min drive away from Sintra, right on the edge of the Sintra-Cascais Natural Park.
+The rocky cape is a 30 min drive away from Sintra.
+You will find it right on the edge of the Sintra-Cascais Natural Park.
 Aside from the 18th-century lighthouse, you’ll see nothing but infinite Atlantic waves and dramatic cliffs.
 These stunning views from the windy cape are often described as “the end of Europe”.

 Cascais and Estoril: Golden Bays and Elegant Seaside Life